 The Art Model’s Guild

 Eventually, I modeled for the Palo Alto Art league in Silicon Valley.
-They had an art models guild and you had to audition.
-This was the beginning of the middle man taking a cut of your earnings.
+They had an art models guild, and you had to audition.
+Suddenly there was a middle-man taking a cut of your earnings.
 But I only had to pay a nominal yearly fee at the time.

 A professor had started the guild because he was an art model, and had this orientation you had to go through, which seemed a bit silly to me since modeling for art classes is pretty self-explanatory.
 He suggested props and staffs you could use to help with balance and explained the different types of poses, gesture, and longer poses.